 By then, he was the treasurer of the Nell Newman Foundation, a charity set up by his former girlfriend to carry on her father’s extensive philanthropic legacy.
 The mammoth proceeds of the sale of the Daytona are going to help fund the organization.

-To say the auction was highly anticipated would be to slightly understate matters.
+To say the auction was highly anticipated would be an incredibly understatement.
 A watch that was only rumored to still exist, the model that had launched the vintage market as we know it today and the most sought after variant once owned by the man who gave it its nickname—perhaps we shouldn’t have been so shocked at the financial lengths someone was prepared to go to secure it.

 Even so, $17.7m is likely to be the price to beat for some time, perhaps until the Paul Newman’s owner decides to sell it on again.

-If and when that happens, or other Rolex’s break into the top five, you can be sure you’ll be able to read all about it here.
+If and when that happens, or other Rolex’s break into the top six, you can be sure you’ll be able to read all about it here.